Abid Hussain Ghazi: Coaching career

-In 1969, Abid coached WAPDA Sports Club to win the Dhaka Second Division League while continuing his playing career.
+In 1969, Abid coached East Pakistan WAPDA to win the Dhaka Second Division League while continuing his playing career.
 He began representing the club as player-cum-coach in the Dhaka First Division League from 1970.

 Personal life and death

 Abid's brother Moosa Ghazi was also a footballer who played for the Pakistan national team.
 After the fall of Dhaka in 1971, both were arrested by the Indian Army and made prisoners of war.
 When he was released in 1973 and reached Lahore, he was made the coach of the Punjab football team.
 After his contract expired, Ghazi faced financial difficulties and took a job as a welder in the Karachi Shipyard.
-Later, KESC appointed Abid as the team's coach on a contract basis, who also started running a sports goods shop in Bhatta Village, but he was later forced to close it.
+Later, KESC appointed Abid as the team's coach on a contract basis, who also started running a sports goods shop in Bhutta Village, but he was later forced to close it.

 "I am ashamed that Pakistan’s former national football captain Abid Ghazi’s son sold all [his] belongings for [his] father’s treatment.
 Ghazi sahib is on his death bed in the poorest condition.
 He was Pakistan football team’s captain.
 Is that how a nation should treat its heroes?"

 — Fakhar-e-Alam (@falamb3) on Twitter regarding Abid's condition on 8 December 2015.

 On 6 May 2014, The News International reported that Ghazi was on death bed, and in dire need of financial help without anyone to support him.
 In December 2015, Pakistani singer Fakhar-e-Alam tweeted on his Twitter handle that Ghazi's son sold all his belongings for his father's treatment, and that he was in his poorest condition.
 He died soon after on 14 January 2016, at the age of 81.
 His situation also matched with former Pakistan national team captains such as Muhammad Umer, Abdul Ghafoor, Qadir Bakhsh, and his brother Moosa, who died enduring similar hardship.